 And now the fulfillment of a dream: Fantastic Records, in association with Bob Greenlee's King Snake Records, is pleased to release Raful Neal's first album.
 Yes, "it's been so long," but it's here.
 It's blues with a feeling--a young, powerful, soulful feeling.
 Joining Raful on lead guitar is his sensational son, Kenny Neal, one of the hottest up and coming blues guitarists around.
 Take this record home and experience the same feeling I had when Raful rocked the house in 1982.
 I guarantee he'll rock your house, too.

-Rock on, Bob "Soulman" Scheir
+Bob "Soulman" Scheir

 Bob "Soulman" Scheir is a blues programmer for for WMNF 88.5 FM, Tampa, Florida.